fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-02-nestjs-comp2.md

 export class MessagesModule {
 {% endhighlight %}

-<p style="text-align: justify;">Inside the ConfigModule is done the decision about which class will be used and provide the attribute to be used for some class.
+<p style="text-align: justify;">Inside the ConfigModule is done the decision about which class will be used.
+Also, it's create the provide 'fileProvide' be used for some class.
 In this example, production class will use it.</p>

 {% highlight ruby %}
 #config.module